Facebook accuses Apple of anticompetitive behavior over privacy changes

 Facebook previously tried to push a notification to its users about Apple’s fees but said Apple rejected its “transparency notice.”

-Reporting by Katie Paul and Sheila Dang; Additional reporting by Stephen Nellis; editing by Jonathan Oatis and Lisa Shumaker
+Reporting by Katie Paul and Sheila Dang; Additional reporting by Stephen Nellis in San Francisco; Editing by Lisa Shumaker and Stephen Coates

 Our Standards: The Thomson Reuters Trust Principles.